-The RSB has 2 internship positions available for 1 three-month science policy internship and 1 three-month education policy internship, in 2024 for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students About the Royal Society of Biology RSB policy activity encompasses the work of our education and science policy teams across the biological sciences.
+The RSB has 2 internship positions available for a three-month policy internship in 2025 for AHRC, BBSRC, EPSRC, ESRC, MRC and NERC students

+About the Royal Society of Biology

+RSB policy activity encompasses the work of our education and science policy teams across the biological sciences.

 The Society's policy teams work to support and guide the development of policy outputs from the Society.
-This includes synthesising and communicating evidence-based advice from our community to decision- and policy-makers, as well as developing knowledge exchange workshops, events and policy communications such as our weekly Science Policy Newsletter, which has over 21,000 subscribers.
+This includes synthesising and communicating evidence-based advice from our community to decision- and policy-makers, as well as developing knowledge exchange workshops, events and policy communications such as our weekly Science Policy Newsletter, which has several thousand subscribers.

 Our policy work spans the biological sciences.
 Our education policy work focuses on the 5-19 curriculum and qualifications across the UK, teacher training, recruitment and retention, and subject-specific CPD for teachers.
 Our science policy work focuses on policy issues relevant across animal, biomedical, plant and environmental sciences, such as the use of genetic technologies, climate change and biodiversity loss, or biological security.
 Our policy work also has a focus on knowledge exchange and advice to support development of research culture, equality, diversity and inclusion (EDI), and the research landscape (research funding, infrastructure, workforce and communication).

-We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, Committees and Groups.
+We regularly respond to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, Committees and Groups.
 Our individual members and Member Organisations represent a valuable network of expertise and policy interest.
-Find out more about the impact of our policy activity.